ansys/pysystem-coupling/doc/source/users_guide/analysis_setup.rst

 .. note::

-    The "path" field of the message dictionary indicates the location in the data model to which the message pertains.
-In the preceding output, this points to the ``solution_control`` object, but the specific settings in error are indicated in the message itself.
+    The ``path`` field of the message dictionary indicates the location in the data model to which the message pertains.
+In the preceding output, this points to the ``solution_control`` object, but the specific settings causing error are indicated in the message itself.
 However, note that setting names referenced in the "message" text ("TimeStepSize" and "EndTime") are in the form that is used in System Coupling's native API.
-This reflects the current way that ``get_status_messages`` is exposed into PySystemCoupling.
-This does not allow for reliable automatic translation to PySystemCoupling naming.
+This reflects the current way that ``get_status_messages`` is exposed into PySystemCoupling, but does not allow for reliable automatic translation to PySystemCoupling naming.
 Users should, however, be able to infer the PySystemCoupling names relatively easily by assuming a conversion from "camel case" to "snake case" of such identifiers.

-To address the errors, values need to be assigned to ``end_time`` and ``time_step_size``.
+To address the errors, assign values to ``end_time`` and ``time_step_size``.
 These define, respectively, the duration of the transient coupled analysis and the time interval between each coupling step.

 .. code:: python